MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 The snap's RPC API is completely up to you, so long as it's a valid [JSON-RPC](https://www.jsonrpc.org/specification) API.

 ::: tip Does my snap need to have an RPC API?
 Well, no, that's also up to you!
-If your snap can do something useful without receiving and responding to JSON-RPC requests, then you can skip calling `registerRpcMessageHandler`.
+If your snap can do something useful without receiving and responding to JSON-RPC requests, then you can skip exporting `onRpcRequest`.
 However, if you want to do something like manage the user's keys for a particular protocol and create a dapp that e.g. sends transactions for that protocol via your snap, you need to specify an RPC API.
 :::